flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 Extinguishes CALL, MECH, and ATT lights.

 !!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently only available in the Development version of the aircraft.

 ### VOICE

 Inhibit the audio navigation signals (VOR, ADF) and filters out ident signals and turns on the green ON light.

 !!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently only available in the Development version of the aircraft.

 ### INT/RAD

 Press-to-talk switch for boom mike or oxygen mask mike.

 !!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently only available in the Development version of the aircraft.

 ### PA (Passenger Address)

 Passenger Address is used by the flight personnel to make passenger announcements through loudspeakers in the cabin.

 !!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently only available in the Development version of the aircraft.

 #### PA transmission key

 Pressed and held: To make an announcement, a boom, mask, or hand mike is used

 !!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently only available in the Development version of the aircraft.

 #### PA reception knob